Who's Who? LLM-assisted Software Traceability with Architecture Entity Recognition: Conclusion and Future Work

 Second, on linking \SAD to \SAM, \ArTEMiS provides a modern \LLM-based alternative to heuristics.
 It improves over \SWATTR in average recall and is slightly better in average \FOneSc (with \GPTFive, recall 0.85 vs. 0.77; \FOneSc 0.81 vs. 0.80).
 When integrated into \TransArC, \ArTEMiS increases average recall for \SAD to code \TLR from 0.77 to 0.87 and raises average \FOneSc (0.80 to 0.85).
 In contrast, the weighted recall decreases from 0.93 to 0.83 (driven by projects with many links).
 The combination \TransArC + \ExArch + \ArTEMiS attains the best weighted average \FOneSc (0.87) among approaches that do not require manually created \SAMs, outperforming the strongest baseline without \SAMs~(ArDoCode,~0.62).

-Why does \SAD-based extraction work better?
-We assume that the semantic gap between \SAD and component names is smaller than between code and component names, enabling \LLMs to act like named-entity recognizers on \SAD.
-In contrast, component boundaries and names are often implicit in code.
-Still, simple \SAMs produced even by smaller \LLMs can be sufficient to enable \TransArC to outperform many state-of-the-art baselines on \SAD to code \TLR.
-The purpose of these \SAMs matters: the names best for \TLR are not necessarily suited for reverse engineering tasks requiring richer architectural detail.
+Taken together, these results show that \LLMs are a viable means to extract the architectural elements needed for \TLR between \SAD and code, enabling performance similar to approaches that rely on manually created \SAMs.

 In the future, we want to advance code-based \SAM extraction by leveraging architecture recovery techniques; information-fusion methods \cite{RecInfoFusion} appear particularly promising.
 We also want to enrich prompts with additional project context (e.g., ADRs, architecture diagrams, and other \SAD sections).
-To reduce noise, we aim to separate production and test code when deriving names, and refine pre-processing (e.g., package selection and filtering).
+Furthermore, it would be interesting to determine the capabilities of \LLMs regarding trace link identification.
+To reduce noise, we aim to separate production and test code when deriving names and refine pre-processing (e.g., package selection and filtering).
 We want to explore code summarization to provide more context to \LLMs and study models with integrated \CoT prompting (e.g., \emph{OpenAI o1}).
 Finally, we intend to assess per-project calibration (such as similarity thresholds) and devise strategies to improve weighted recall for projects with many links.